RamadanIbrahem98/ChatApp/README.md

 After documenting the problem, I didn't want to give up on it, and fortunately, I found an [issue](https://github.com/waiting-for-dev/devise-jwt/issues/235#issuecomment-1680376388) that lead me to the solution.

+Finally I stumbled upon a [tutorial](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) that helped me a lot with the implementation of the authentication using Devise and Devise JWT.
+And I was able to make it work.

 ### Problem 3: Dockerize the application (Solved)

 I tried to dockerize the application in the development environment, but I couldn't be able to make it work.
 For some reason, the app contianer does not wait for the db container to be ready before starting the application.
 And even after the db container is ready, the app container does not connect to the db even though the configurations are right!